 - 2.12.
-The Steel Report refers to the nonexclusive lists of factors in Section 232 and its implementing regulations that the US Department of Commerce must consider in evaluating the effect of imports on the national security.75 The Steel Report further refers to a determination by the US Department of Commerce in 2001 that (a) national defence includes both defence of the United States directly and its ability to project military capabilities globally, and (b) the term "national security" can be interpreted more broadly to include the general security and welfare of certain industries, beyond those necessary to satisfy national defence requirements that are critical to the minimum operations of the economy and government.76 - 2.13.
-In the Steel Report, the US Secretary of Commerce determined that the displacement of domestic steel by excessive imports and the consequent adverse impact of those quantities of steel imports on the economic welfare of the domestic steel industry, along with the circumstance of global excess capacity in steel, were "weakening our internal economy" and therefore "threaten to impair" US national security as defined in Section 232.77 According to the Steel Report, the continued rising levels of imports of foreign steel threaten to impair the national security by placing the US steel industry at substantial risk of displacing the basic oxygen furnace and other steelmaking capacity, and the related supply chain needed to produce steel for critical infrastructure and national defence.
-78 The Steel Report refers to global excess steel capacity as a circumstance that contributes to the "weakening of [the US] internal economy" that "threaten[s] to impair" US national security as defined in Section 232.79 - 2.14.
+The Steel Report refers to the nonexclusive lists of factors in Section 232 and its implementing regulations that the US Department of Commerce must consider in evaluating the effect of imports on the national security.
+The Steel Report further refers to a determination by the US Department of Commerce in 2001 that (a) national defence includes both defence of the United States directly and its ability to project military capabilities globally, and (b) the term "national security" can be interpreted more broadly to include the general security and welfare of certain industries, beyond those necessary to satisfy national defence requirements that are critical to the minimum operations of the economy and government.
+80 - 2.13.
+In the Steel Report, the US Secretary of Commerce determined that the displacement of domestic steel by excessive imports and the consequent adverse impact of those quantities of steel imports on the economic welfare of the domestic steel industry, along with the circumstance of global excess capacity in steel, were "weakening our internal economy" and therefore "threaten to impair" US national security as defined in Section 232.81 According to the Steel Report, the continued rising levels of imports of foreign steel threaten to impair the national security by placing the US steel industry at substantial risk of displacing the basic oxygen furnace and other steelmaking capacity, and the related supply chain needed to produce steel for critical infrastructure and national defence.82 The Steel Report refers to global excess steel capacity as a circumstance that contributes to the "weakening of [the US] internal economy" that "threaten[s] to impair" US national security as defined in Section 232.83 - 2.14.
 In arriving at this general conclusion, the Steel Report relied on four main overarching findings, which in turn, comprise several intermediate findings: - a.
-Steel is important to US national security because80: (i) steel is needed for national defence requirements81; (ii) steel is required for US critical infrastructure82; (iii) domestic steel production is essential for national security83; (iv) domestic steel production depends on a healthy and competitive US industry84; and (v) steel is consumed in critical industries.85 - b.
-Imports in such quantities as are presently found adversely impact the economic welfare of the US steel industry due to86: (i) continued increase in imports of steel products87; (ii) high import penetration88; (iii) high import to export ratio89; (iv) prevailing steel
+Steel is important to US national security because84: (i) steel is needed for national defence requirements85; (ii) steel is required for US critical infrastructure86; (iii) domestic steel production is essential for national security87; (iv) domestic steel production depends on a healthy and competitive US industry88; and (v) steel is consumed in critical industries.89